akujuobichibuike/Agent-Framework-Test-Case/README.md

 - Download Ollama from [Here](https://ollama.ai/download).
 Once it is downloaded, open your terminal and download the weights of any model of your choice.
 In my case, I used Mistral and Openhermes.
 Refer to the Ollama website [Here](https://ollama.ai/library) to see the models they have.

-- Download the Mistral and Openhermes models using:
+- Download the Mistral and Openhermes models by running the following commands one after the other:

 ```bash
 ollama run mistral